Types of Influencers: A 2026 Tier Map

 • Nano tier (under 10K) accepts gifted-only briefs more often than any other tier and produces the highest engagement rate.

-A roster grouped by audience size is the working creator-marketing taxonomy.
-The buying decision changes at every threshold.
 We track 12,351 channels matched to this niche in our database, and the brands running mature programs always carry separate brief templates per tier.

 Below are the 5 tiers, what each one charges, and how brands fit them to specific briefs.